Article

 Frequently asked questions about the closure of ICRC’s office in Azerbaijan

-The International Committee of the Red Cross (ICRC) has been active in Azerbaijan since 1992, addressing humanitarian needs stemming from conflict.
+The International Committee of the Red Cross (ICRC) was permanently present in Azerbaijan from 1992 to 2025, addressing humanitarian needs stemming from conflict.

-For more than three decades, the ICRC has addressed immediate and essential needs of people in conflict-affected areas, provided psychological support to affected communities, helped the authorities clarify the fate of people who have gone missing in relation to the conflict, promoted international humanitarian law, and implemented projects to increase mine risk awareness and safe behaviour.
+For over three decades, the ICRC addressed immediate and essential needs of people in conflict affected areas, provided psychological support to affected communities, helped the authorities clarify the fate of people who had gone missing in relation to the conflict, promoted international humanitarian law, and implemented projects to increase mine risk awareness and safe behaviour.
 We have also carried out visits to people detained in relation to the conflict to monitor their detention conditions and treatment and help them maintain contact with their families.

 Frequently asked questions

-• For over 30 years, the ICRC has been part of the country’s humanitarian landscape, addressing the evolving needs of people affected by conflict while prioritizing human dignity and long-term resilience.
+• For over 30 years, the ICRC has been part of the country’s humanitarian landscape, responding to the evolving needs of people affected by conflict while upholding human dignity and long-term resilience.

-Guided by its commitment to humanitarian principles including humanity, neutrality, impartiality, and independence, and rooted in its unique mandate established in the Geneva Conventions, the ICRC has worked in Azerbaijan to address the needs of those affected by the conflict, including during periods of escalations.
-Its humanitarian action has always been anchored on a common understanding of needs and on relationships built directly with affected communities, authorities and local partners.
+Guided by its commitment to humanitarian principles including humanity, neutrality, impartiality, and independence, and by the unique mandate established in the Geneva Conventions, the ICRC has worked in Azerbaijan to address the needs of those affected by the conflict, including during periods of escalations.
+Our approach has always been grounded in a shared understanding of needs and relationships built directly with the affected communities, authorities and local partners.

-As the organization concludes its work in Azerbaijan, the relationships, systems and shared experiences forged throughout these years will continue to shape our engagement with the authorities and Azerbaijan Red Crescent Society in the future.
+The relationships, systems and shared experiences forged and developed over the years by our physical presence in Azerbaijan will continue to shape our engagement with the authorities and Azerbaijan Red Crescent Society going forward.

-For more information about our activities since 1992, please see this photo gallery and our facts and figures.
+For more information about our activities in Azerbaijan, please see this photo gallery and our facts and figures.

 • We know that for families who rely on the ICRC to share news of their loved one in detention, the closure of our office in the country will raise uncertainty and concern.
 The authorities have taken over this task and will continue to facilitate the communication between people detained and their relatives.
 The ICRC remains committed to persons protected under international humanitarian law.
 Dialogue is ongoing with the Azerbaijani authorities according to our respective mandate and obligations under the Geneva Conventions.